OpenNews/srccon/participation.md

 permalink: /participation/
 ---

-<p class="big-lead">Everyone at SRCCON contributes to making it happen.
-Get ready for our call for participation form, which will be open April 10-24.</p>
+<p class="big-lead">There are many ways to take part in SRCCON, and we'll help you find the ones that work best for you.
+Look for our call for participation form April 10-24.</p>

 # Participation at SRCCON